Tips for First-Time Attendee

 - Arrive early, seminars are first-come, first-served and the building is very large.
 Allow yourself time to get the lay of the land.

-- Once you arrive at the Boston Convention & Exhibition Center, go to the Registration area in the North Lobby to pick up your badge and show program.
-The program has the most updated information on seminar locations, a map of the facility and exhibitor information.
+- Once you arrive at the Boston Convention & Exhibition Center, go to the Registration area in the North Lobby to pick up your badge and show guide.
+The show guide has the most updated information on seminar locations, a map of the facility and exhibitor information.

 - In addition to the larger educational seminars held in the meeting rooms, there are smaller programs on the trade show floor.
 Check the program for details.

 - If you are attending seminars for CEU credits, make sure your license numbers were entered at the time of registration and that the numbers appear on your badge.
-Be sure to get scanned going into the meeting room and, if applicable, that you pick up your supplemental proof of attendance at the end of the seminar.
+Be sure to get scanned going into the meeting room and, post-event, easily print your Certificate of Attendance online.
 Re-certification Information

-- Whether you attend for a day or all three days make the most of your time to network with more than 13,000 exhibitors and attendees.
-Check out our networking opportunities such as Jump Start Café and the Dine Around Program to build relationships and bring home a year’s worth of leads.
-Networking Opportunities
+- Whether you attend for a day or all three days make the most of your time to network with more than 10,000 exhibitors and attendees.
+Check out our networking opportunities such as "Idea Swap", "Dining with the Speakers," and "Grows After Dark" to build relationships and bring home a year’s worth of leads.

 - Make sure to complete a survey before you leave.
 There are conference evaluations and electronic surveys around the building for your convenience.
 We go to work on the next show shortly after you leave!